pnnl/soda-benchmarks/README.md

 ## License

-This project is made available under the BSD2 License.
+This project is made available under the Apache License 2.0 with LLVM Exceptions.
 See the [LICENSE](LICENSE) file for more details.

 ### Software from third parties included in the soda-benchmarks project